Laci1953/Cowgol_on_CP_M/GAMES/Adventure/readme.txt

 It must be compiled on a 128KB/512KB RAM Z80 machine.

 To save a game say : save (or suspend)
-To restore a saved game : >advent r
+To restore a saved game use the 'r' option: >advent r

-D>advent
+Run sample, including some hints:

+c>advent

                 Welcome to ADVENTURE!